Pro-military marchers in Myanmar attack anti-coup protesters

 Such confrontations could make it harder to resolve Myanmar’s crisis.

-Marsudi's efforts echo those of the Association of Southeast Asian Nations, which has urged Myanmar’s military to make some concessions to help ease tensions.
-The 10-country regional grouping views dialogue with the generals as a more effective method of achieving compromise than more confrontational methods, such as the sanctions often advocated by Western nations.

-Several countries have levied or are considering new sanctions against the military junta, and on Thursday, Facebook announced it, too, was taking action.

-It said in a statement that it considered the situation in Myanmar an “emergency,” explaining that the ban on accounts linked to the military was triggered by events since the coup, including “deadly violence.”
+As part of its efforts to quell the opposition, the ruling junta has sought to limit access to the internet, including trying to block Facebook — the gateway to the web for many people in Myanmar.
+Those efforts have proven largely ineffective.

-Facebook already had banned several military-linked accounts since the coup, including army-controlled Myawaddy TV and state television broadcaster MRTV.
+But on Thursday, Facebook announced a ban of its own: on all military-linked accounts.
+The social media platform already had deleted several military-linked accounts since the coup, including army-controlled Myawaddy TV and state television broadcaster MRTV.
 The bans also apply to Instagram, which is owned by Facebook.

+The company said in a statement that it considered the situation in Myanmar an “emergency,” explaining that the ban was triggered by events since the coup, including “deadly violence.”

 Facebook and other social media platforms came under enormous criticism in 2017 when right groups said they failed to do enough to stop hate speech against Myanmar’s Muslim Rohingya minority.